j-webb/laravel-unleash/README.md

 # Laravel Unleash

-A simple Unleash client for Laravel.
-It is compatible with the [Unlesah-hosted.com SaaS offering](https://www.unleash-hosted.com/) and [Unleash Open-Source](https://github.com/finn-no/unleash).
+A simple Unleash component for Laravel.
+It is compatible with the [Unlesah-hosted.com SaaS offering](https://www.getunleash.io/), [Unleash Open-Source](https://github.com/Unleash/unleash), and (GitLab's Feature Flag system)[https://docs.gitlab.com/ee/operations/feature_flags.html], which is built on Unleash.

+V2 of this package is a wrapper and extension of the (Unleash PHP SDK)[https://docs.getunleash.io/sdks/php_sdk] that is compatible with Laravel.

+## V2 limitations/gotchas
+- [ ] Cache implementation is not extensible
+- [ ] Not yet able to add custom strategies (as per V1)

 ## Getting started